AoSankaku/Send-Minecraft-notifications/README.md

 # Send-Minecraft-notifications (Instructions in English)

 ## Changelog
+### 2023/05/29
+- This script can now send a message about the current number of pleyers in your server.
+After a specified number of message have been sent, this script will automatically send a message.
+- This script now ignores capitalization and versions when fetching file names in your plugin folder.
+- This script can now fetch messages modified by the LunaChat plugin.
+You may not need this feature if someone in your server uses Japanese.
+- If someone who is not on the whitelist attempts to join your server, this script will now send a notification.
+- A bug has been fixed that prevented some messages from being sent to your Discord server if the date changes while this script is running (but this is not a complete fix).

 ### 2023/05/22
 - This script no longer generates `latest.log.prev`.
 If you have a file named `latest.log.prev`, you can delete it.
 - This script can now be automatically stopped when the server is closed.